eth-cscs/alps-uenv/docs/uenv-vasp.md

 ## Accessing VASP images

+!!! failure

-TODO: Describe access to images.
+    Describe access to images.
 Not yet finalized.

 ## Usage
 The default build of vasp includes MPI, HDF5, Wannier90 and OpenACC (on GH200 and A100 architectures).